 Earning a grad degree from an accredited program is wise.
 Especially for certain career goals.
 For example, you may need to graduate from an APA accredited program to earn licensure in your state.
 The American Psychological Association (APA) accredits these grad programs:

 Doctoral psychology programs.
 These could be in Clinical Psychology, Counseling Psychology or School Psychology.
 Or, combination programs

 APA bases accreditation on many factors.
 Like, the quality of what students learn.
 The goal is to make sure what is being taught in your program is valid.
 So the coursework needs to meet current industry standards.
 APA only accredits doctoral level programs.
 But, the MPCAC helps fill the gap.
 They accredit Master’s programs.
 Namely those in counseling and psychology.
 Are you pursuing a counseling psychology program?CACREP accredits Master’s and doctoral programs in counseling.

 How Long is Graduate School for Psychology?

 That depends on the grad program.
 And whether you study part time or full time.
 Doctorate in psychology programs usually take four to six years.
 That is, for full-time students.
 Psychology master’s programs are usually around two years.
 However, some take as little as one year.
 Looking for more flexibility?
 Consider online master of psychology programs.
 In an online program, you could study the same curriculum as a campus program.
 And you could still learn from expert faculty members.
 The difference is that you’ll explore the field of psychology on your schedule.

 How Much Does Graduate School Cost for Psychology?

+The average cost of a grad degree from a public college is $11,617 per year.
+This means you will be able to find programs that are more affordable.
+And of course, more expensive than the average.
 This graphic shows grad tuition costs of four schools.
 They have psychology grad programs as reported by the NCES.
 We compared those costs to the typically most affordable colleges.
 And, the most expensive college options.
 (Also reported by NCES.)